 - Veggie Packed – This muffin is packed with spinach and carrots, packing a great nutritional punch in every bite

-How to Make Green Monster Veggie Muffins – step by step
+How to Make Spinach Muffins – step by step

 First you’ll want to grate your carrots, or you can just buy them shredded.
-Then gather all your ingredients and blend the applesauce, spinach, banana, almond meal sugar and coconut oil.
+Then gather all your ingredients and blend the applesauce, spinach, banana, 1/4 cup almond meal, sugar and coconut oil.

 Give it a whirl and blend it.

-You’ll then want to add the flour, baking soda, baking powder and salt into a larger bowl.
+You’ll then want to add the flour, baking soda, baking powder and salt into a medium bowl.

 Next mix the green mixture into the flour mixture.
 Tip: Do Not Over Mix